How do you handle differentiation when it comes to non-fiction writing?

 Pin this freebie for later!

-If you would like to see the shape books in the photos above, you can see them by clicking HERE.
+Sometimes we complete our writing in these fun shape books!
+You can see them by clicking HERE.
 They are perfect for research projects, or just as free choice writing booklets in writing centers.

 Pin this post for later!